alexander-kastil/az-204/Demos/10-MessageBasedSolutions/ServiceBus/readme.md

 ## Demo

-- Service Bus send msg
+- Send msg using queue
+- Use a topic and subscription

 ## Readings